Linkwould History, Family Crest & Coats of Arms

 Early rolls revealed Richard de Lindewude in the Registrum Auntquissimum (1196-1203); and John de Lyndewode in the London Assize of Nuisance in 1334.
 Later again, Thomas Lynwood was listed in the Register of Freemen of York in 1437.

-Important Dates for the Linkwould family
+Early History of the Linkwould family

 This web page shows only a small excerpt of our Linkwould research.
 Another 129 words (9 lines of text) covering the years 1510, 1600, 1083, 1137, 1432, 1542, 1455 and 1487 are included under the topic Early Linkwould History in all our PDF Extended History products and printed products wherever possible.